Codecademy/docs/content/html/concepts/attributes/terms/title/title.md

 ---
 Title: 'title'
-Description: 'Contains information about the element it belongs to.'
+Description: 'Contains and can display the specified information about the element it belongs to.'
 Subjects:
   - 'Web Development'
   - 'Web Design'